Forced Oscillation Identification and Filtering from Multi-Channel Time-Frequency Representation: Numerical Results

-Fig. \ref{fig:iso-ne_spec} shows the curves identified applying the proposed methodology over multi-channel using STFT, FSST and FSST2, alternatively.
+Fig. \ref{fig:iso-ne_spec} shows the identified ridges applying the proposed methodology over multi-channel using STFT, FSST and FSST2, alternatively.
 Multi-channel TF representations are calculated from the measurements of the active and reactive power flows of the 32 monitored branches, whose data were obtained from \cite{Maslennikov2018}.
-It can be observed that using any of the three TF representations, it is possible to identify the time-variable harmonics of the forced oscillation.
-In the case of STFT, a mode mixing occurs between the fourth and sixth harmonics.
-Then, using the identified curves in the TF plane, active power flows $P$, reactive power flow signals $Q$, voltage $V$ and voltage angle $\theta$ can be decomposed, in order to calculate DEF to trace the source of oscillation.
-The DEF results are similar for any of the three reconstruction alternatives (using STFT, FSST or FSST2) and also similar to those obtained in \cite{Gill2020}.
-For space reasons, these results are not presented in this work.
-The main difference is that in \cite{Gill2020} the oscillatory components were identified by decomposing the most representative signal of the oscillation and in a time window previously determined where oscillation was clearly present with the naked eye.
-Using this new approach, multi-channel analysis does not need to take any prior consideration on the signal or the instance where the FO is presence.
+As in the simulated case, FSST and FSST2 have an advantage over STFT for the identification of ridges, avoiding the mixture of components.
+In \cite{Gill2020} the oscillatory components of this event were identified over the FSST spectrum of only one representative signal and in a time window, previously determined where oscillation was clearly present with the naked eye.
+Additionally, it had been necessary to specify in advance how many oscillatory components are present in the signal.
+The new approach, does not need to take any prior consideration on the signal (due to multi-channel analysis), nor about the time instance where the FO is presence or the number of components.
+Once the ridges have been identified in the TF plane, active power flows $P$, reactive power flow signals $Q$, voltage $V$ and voltage angle $\theta$ can be decomposed, in order to calculate DEF to trace the source of oscillation.
+For space reasons, reconstruction to time domain and DEF results are not presented for this case.